Dublin III and damages for false imprisonment

-Dublin III (Regulation 604/2013) is familiar to immigration appeal solicitors handling Asylum and immigration bail cases regularly.
+Dublin III (Regulation 604/2013) is familiar to Immigration appeal solicitors handling Asylum and Immigration bail cases regularly.
 It is the latest version of EU Regulations designed to set up a system for determining, as between EU states, which of those states should handle an Asylum claim.
-Using a fingerprinting database to establish which member state an Asylum seeker first claimed protection, Dublin III not only makes provision for the Asylum seeker to be returned to where he or she first claimed Asylum in the EU, but also (unlike its predecessor Regulation Dublin II) introduces protections for Asylum seekers who fall under the Regulation.
+Using a fingerprinting>Asylum seeker first claimed protection, Dublin III not only makes provision for the Asylum seeker to be returned to where he or she first claimed Asylum in the EU, but also (unlike its predecessor Regulation Dublin II) introduces protections for Asylum seekers who fall under the Regulation.

 Detention and Dublin III